Soong19/NanoDB/doc/lab2.md

 NanoDB supports: INNER JOIN, FULL OUTER JOIN, LEFT OUTER JOIN, RIGHT OUTER JOIN, CROSS JOIN.
 The SQL statements supports most of SQL queries without GROUP BY.

+## Task #4: Grouping and Aggregation

+> Implement a processor on aggregation that scans and transforms expressions,
+> identifies and replaces aggregate functions

+The two main tasks:
+1. Scanning and/or Transforming Expressions
+2. Identifying and Replacing Aggregate Functions

+The three exceptions:
+1. No nested function call
+2. No `WHERE`/`ON` containing aggregation
+3. No `GROUP BY` containing aggregation

+---

+Implement approach:
+1. Validate whether expressions contain aggregation in 3 situations (`WHERE`/`ON`/`GROUP BY`)
+2. Implement basic Aggregation expression: Use `AggregationProcessor` to validate whether there is a nested-aggregation, and replace the aggregation with a placeholder `ColumnValue`